-- TASK 1) The Agency may determine that Infrastructure of the Area is a recommended power necessary to Agency Goals. - TASK 2) Based on the Agency Advisory Board recommendation, the Agency Board may determine and vote that Infrastructure of the Area is a power necessary to the Agency's Goal. - TASK 3) Develop an Infrastructure Plan (IFP) that includes: - 1.
-Alignment with Agency mandates. - Five-year line item budget of estimated expenses. - 3.
-Alignment with Agency Districts (See Table 2) and includes minimum designs for roads, sidewalks, lighting, public art and other amenities. - 4.
-A map may be developed by district of all Agency Infrastructure improvements. - 5.
-An annual report of the Area Infrastructure improvements shall be provided to the Agency Advisory Board and Agency Board of Commissioners (if requested). - TASK 4) The Agency shall request an interlocal agreement from the City accounting for Infrastructure services provided.
+- TASK 1) The Agency may determine that Infrastructure of the Area is a recommended power necessary to Agency Goals. - TASK 2) Based on the Agency Advisory Board recommendation, the Agency Board may determine and vote that Infrastructure of the Area is a power necessary to the Agency's Goal. - TASK 3) Develop an Infrastructure Plan (IFP) that includes, but is not limited to: - 1.
+Alignment with Agency mandates. - 2.
+Five-year line item budget of estimated expenses. - 3.
+Alignment with Agency Districts (See Table 2) and includes minimum designs for roads, sidewalks, lighting, public art and other amenities. - A map developed by future land use districts, of all Agency Infrastructure improvements. - An annual report of the Area Infrastructure improvements provided to the Governing Body, Agency Advisory Board and Agency Board of Commissioners (if requested). - TASK 4) The Agency shall request an interlocal agreement from the City accounting for Infrastructure services provided.